Austria 2026 - Call for Applications

 • L’ORÉAL Austria

-• Austrian UNESCO Commission
+• Austrian National Commission for UNESCO

 • Austrian Academy of Sciences

-• with financial support from the Federal Ministry for Women, Science and Research
+• with financial support from the Federal Ministry for Women, Science, and Research

 Award(s) of the Prize